Kl4rry/crust/DOCS.md

 Crust is dynamically typed meaning a variable can be any data type but it is also strongly typed which means variables are rarly coerced into a different type.
 All types are immutable and Crust therefore mixes in a lot of functional patterns.

 # Datatypes
-Unlike a posix shell Crust has real datatypes everything is not just a string.

 ## Integers
 Integers are whoel number 1, 5, 10 etc. They are currently represented as a 64-bit signed intger that wraps when it is overflowed.